Article written

-Blanton’s Original 4
+Blanton’s Original

 Roughly twice the price of the previously reviewed Ancient Age and Benchmark, there may be those of you who will feel slightly intimidated by its price tag; especially if you’re hesitant towards drinking bourbons in the first place.
 In fact, I suppose I should admit that even I had to convince myself both two and three times before deciding to buy it (with the safer Scottish alternatives in the same price range in mind), and in the end was convinced me was, funnily enough, the design of the bottle.
 Quite unlike the failed attempt to be unique displayed by Antiquary, I love the shape of Blanton’s, I love the horseman on the cork and I love the label.
-All together it just oozes of upper-class 19th century America, and goes superbly in my bar-globe (which I’m fairly certain I’ve mentioned before, and definitely will do again).
+All together it just oozes of upper-class 19th century America, and goes great in my bar-globe (which I’m fairly certain I’ve mentioned before, and definitely will do again).

-Poured into a glass the colour is golden amber, almost like honey or Lyle & Tate golden syrup.
+Poured into a glass the color is golden amber, almost like honey or Lyle & Tate golden syrup.
 Often referred to as deep and intensely satisfying (which I think is spot on), the nose combines hints of dried fruit, spices, vanilla and faint citrus.
 The palate, meanwhile, packs an American-style punch of creamy vanilla toffee, spicy pepper and caramelised sugar.
-All the flavours come together very nicely indeed, if quite intense.
+All the flavors come together very nicely indeed, if quite intense.

 Eye: Honey, golden syrup